yandex/mapsapi-codestyle/typescript.md

 * Prefer using const enums.

   > Explanation: const enums are completely removed during compilation.
 Const enum members are
-  > inlined at use places.
+  > inlined at places of use.

   If you need real objects in generated code, use non-const enums.
 E.g.: